msamet28/Arduino-Akilli-Ev-Sistemleri/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 EN| An intelligent home system has been created using an Arduino board in the Proteus program.
-The system includes:
+The system includes;
-     • Fire alarm
+     * Fire alarm
-     • Motion sensing light system
+     * Motion sensing light system
-     • Digital thermometer
+     * Digital thermometer
-     • Locking system
+     * Locking system

 The following sensors and elements have been used in the project;
 1. Arduino Mega is used as the Arduino board.